Necessary conditions for feedback stabilization and safety: The Euler characteristic

 \subsection{Motivation: the Euler characteristic of a CW complex}

-As motivation for our definition of the Euler characteristic, consider a topological space $X$ constructed in the following way \cite[p.~5]{hatcher2001algebraic}. \begin{itemize} \item Begin with a discrete collection $X^0 = \{x_1,\ldots,x_n\}$ of finitely many points, or \emph{$0$-cells}. \item Inductively, form the \concept{$n$-skeleton} $X^n$ from $X^{n-1}$ by attaching finitely many copies of the $n$-dimensional disk $D^n=\{x\in \R^n\colon \norm{x}\leq 1\}$ via continuous maps $\partial D_n \to X^{n-1}$ from the boundaries; the interiors of the copies of $D^n$ are called \concept{$n$-cells}.
-(For example, when $n = 1$, $X^1$ is obtained from $X^0$ by gluing the endpoints of finitely many intervals to the points comprising $X^0$.) \item Stop at some finite step $n\geq 0$ and define $X\coloneqq X^n$.
-Give $X$ a topology by declaring that a subset $U\subset X$ is open if and only if the intersection of $U$ with every cell of $X$ is open. \end{itemize} The space $X$ constructed in this way is called a \concept{finite CW complex} (or, sometimes, ``finite cell complex'') \cite[p.~5]{hatcher2001algebraic} of \concept{dimension} $n$.
+As motivation for our definition of the Euler characteristic, consider a topological space $X$ constructed as follows \cite[p.~519]{hatcher2001algebraic}. \begin{itemize} \item Start with a finite set $X^0 = \{x_1,\ldots,x_n\}$ of \concept{$0$-cells} equipped with the discrete topology. \item Inductively, form the \concept{$n$-skeleton} $X^n$ from $X^{n-1}$ by attaching finitely many copies of the $n$-dimensional disk $D^n=\{x\in \R^n\colon \norm{x}\leq 1\}$ via continuous maps $\partial D^n \to X^{n-1}$ from the boundaries; the interiors of the copies of $D^n$ are called \concept{$n$-cells}.\footnote{E.g., $X^1$ is obtained from $X^0$ by gluing the endpoints of finitely many intervals to the points comprising $X^0$.} \item Stop at some finite step $n\geq 0$ and define $X\coloneqq X^n$. \end{itemize} The space $X$ constructed in this way is called a \concept{finite CW complex} (or, sometimes, ``finite cell complex'') \cite[p.~5]{hatcher2001algebraic} of \concept{dimension} $n$.
 A finite CW complex is, in particular, a compact metrizable space; finite CW complexes are a useful and broad class of topological spaces.
 For example, every compact smooth manifold with boundary has a \concept{finite CW decomposition}, i.e., is homeomorphic to a finite CW complex \cite[Thm~3.3]{morita2001geometry}.

 The \emph{Euler characteristic} $\chi(X)$ of a finite CW complex $X$ is defined to be \cite[p.~6]{hatcher2001algebraic}:

 A finite CW decomposition of a topological space $X$ is generally not unique.
 However, the number on the right side of \eqref{eq:euler-CW} does not depend on the numbers of cells in any specific choice of finite CW decomposition of a topological space $X$; this justifies the undecorated notation $\chi(X)$.
 One way to prove this is to show that, for a finite CW complex $X$ \cite[Thm~2.44, Cor~3A.4,~Prop~3A.5]{hatcher2001algebraic},